nasearle/publishing-build-tools/en/concepts/introduction-to-progressive-web-app-architectures/index.md

 <strong>Note:</strong> If your website is a templated site (i.e. built using multiple templates combined with the actual text, images, and other resources that make up the site's content), then read Jake Archibald's  [Offline-first for Your Templated Site](https://jeffy.info/2016/11/02/offline-first-for-your-templated-site-part-1.html) to learn different strategies for caching and serving templated sites.
 </div>

 Once you decide on a strategy for caching then you must implement it.
 A SPA architecture is often recommended when using an app shell.
-When we refer to SPA (single-page apps), we're talking about apps that are loaded once and are then  *lived in*  for a long period of time.
+When we refer to SPA (single-page apps), we're talking about apps that are loaded once and are then  <em>*lived in*</em>  for a long period of time.
 SPAs rely heavily on script and have entirely separate "server rendered" versions.
 Google's headline web apps (GMail, Inbox, Maps, Docs, Sheets, and so on) have been pioneers in this realm.
 These web apps are distinguished by managing a larger share of the state of the application on the client and then doing some form of synchronization on data sets.

 However, it can take some time to refactor an existing site/app over to the SPA architecture.
 If refactoring is a daunting task or if using an exclusively SSR approach is your only option for now, then you can still take advantage of service worker caching.
 But, you might end up treating your UI app shell the same way you would dynamic content.